High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Introduction

-It is essential to understand the physics of this phenomenon to allow for clever combustion chamber designs leading to efficient solid rocket motors.
-A key element is the regression speed of the propellant surface and its dependence on the combustion chamber conditions.
-This has been extensively studied in a steady-state context through the use of analytical models \cite{DBW_original, BDPmodel, WSBmodel}.
-Such models served as initial tools for the ground analysis of unsteady combustion dynamics, for example with the computation of a linearised frequency response \cite{reponse_culick_1968}, the characterisation of intrinsic combustion instabilities, and the stability analysis of a combustion chamber \cite{culickInstabilities}.
-Ignition transients have originally been treated with analytical models considering only the unsteady heating of the solid phase, with heat being generated by surface reactions, bulk reactions, or simplified gas flame heat feedback \cite{analytical_ignition, viliunovzarko1989ignition}.
-Unfortunately, these simple models are limited in accuracy and struggle to predict the combustion dynamics of a propellant without extensive experimental data.
-They are also not suited to the detailed study of transient dynamics.
+Unfortunately, these simple models are limited in accuracy, and they are not suited to the detailed study of transient dynamics.
 Since the 1990s, developments have therefore focused on CFD tools, both for steady and unsteady applications.
-Recent one-dimensional CFD codes make use of complex chemical mechanisms \cite{meynet2006, theseAllumageSmith2011, Beckstead2007ModelingOC, meredith_HMX_ignition}, however such kinetics are still difficult to evaluate and validate, and the heterogeneity of widely used propellants, such as AP-HTPB, tends to limit the use of such mechanisms to lower pressures \cite{theseAllumageSmith2011} due to an increase of three-dimensional effects involving diffusion flames at higher pressures.
-Detailed two- to three-dimensional CFD approaches taking into account the heterogeneity of the propellant and relying on simplified kinetics \cite{massa_2D, jackson_2D,gallier3D, dmitry_compas} have started to emerge, however they are costly and limited to the simulation of a very small burning area.
-All these models allow for the precise analysis of the unsteady combustion of a propellant that is assumed to be semi-infinite in the direction normal to the surface, and either infinite (for one-dimensional models) or periodic symmetric (for two- and three-dimensional models) in the directions tangent to the surface.
-They have been developed to simulate laboratory experiments, for example the burning of a sufficiently large and thick propellant sample, such that these assumptions are realistic.
-Cook-off studies of enclosed samples have also been considered \cite{theseAllumageSmith2011, meredith_HMX_CFD}.
+Recent one-dimensional CFD codes make use of complex chemical mechanisms \cite{meynet2006, theseAllumageSmith2011, Beckstead2007ModelingOC, meredith_HMX_ignition}, however such kinetics is still difficult to evaluate and validate, and the heterogeneity of widely used propellants, such as AP-HTPB, tends to limit the use of the one-dimensional approach to lower pressures \cite{theseAllumageSmith2011}, where three-dimensional effects (such as diffusion flames) can be neglected.
+Detailed two- and three-dimensional CFD approaches taking into account the heterogeneity of the propellant have started to emerge \cite{jackson_2D,gallier3D, dmitry_compas}, however they are costly, even with simplified kinetics, and limited to the simulation of a very small burning area.